 Section 31 of the Act requires an incorporated association to obtain the Commissioner’s approval if the alteration of its rules has effect to change the name of the association.
 Section 33 of the Act requires an incorporated association to obtain the Commissioner’s approval if the alteration of its rules has effect to alter the objects or purposes of the association or the manner in which surplus property of the association must be distributed or dealt with if the association is wound up or its incorporation is cancelled.

 Schedule 3 — Fees

 [r.
 16]

 [Heading inserted: Gazette 18 Jun 2019 p.
 2079.]

 Division 1 — Fees under the Act

-[Heading inserted: Gazette 18 Jun 2019 p.
-2079.]
+[Heading inserted: SL 2021/86 r.
+7.]